Keyboard and Screen Reader Accessibility in Wispr Flow

 Available on: Mac, Windows, iOS, Android

-Navigate Flow with your keyboard, work with screen readers like VoiceOver, NVDA, JAWS, or TalkBack, and respect your system's reduced motion preference.
-Accessibility features are built in and active by default — no setup required.
+Drive Flow entirely from your keyboard, use it with screen readers like VoiceOver, NVDA, JAWS, and TalkBack, and let Flow follow your system's reduced motion setting.
+Accessibility features are on by default — no setup needed.

 What it is